VHS Revival chews through the second instalment of George A. Romero’s seminal undead trilogy.

 A veteran of the Vietnam war, Savini had experienced a much more literal version of the walking dead, and as well as being a useful addition to Romero’s political entourage, it is likely he had witnessed some rather graphic incidents during his time in service, experiences that no doubt had a bearing on his similarly graphic work.

 The manner of the deaths in ‘Dawn’ were way ahead of their time, and although somewhat tarnished by the kind of blood that appears to be straight out of a paint can, the rubbery, chewed limbs still hold up today in their ability to make one cringe, and are perfectly suited to the movie’s often comic tone and flippant approach to violence.

 The shoot itself, filmed over four months in Pittsburgh and Monroeville, Pennsylvania, was something of a ramshackle experience which only seems to add to the aura of chaos and disorder in a society facing total dissolution.
-Romero purportedly used the same stunt dummy throughout filming, while Savini himself would deputise as stuntman, a fact that reduced him to operating from a golf cart for days on end when he took a particularity nasty fall.
-Savini’s friend, the second of the movie’s two stunt volunteers, managed to crash face first into a ceiling after a badly planned, banner swinging set-piece.
-Extras were each paid twenty dollars for starring in the movie, while the gang of pillaging bikers who run roughshod over the living dead were actually members of the Pagan’s Motorcycle Club.
+Romero purportedly used the same stunt dummy throughout filming, while Savini himself would deputise as stuntman, a fact that reduced him to operating from a golf cart for days on end after taking a particularity nasty fall.
+Savini’s friend, the second of the movie’s two stunt volunteers, managed to crash face-first into a ceiling after a badly planned, banner swinging set-piece.
+Extras were each paid twenty dollars for starring in the movie, the gang of pillaging bikers who run roughshod over the living dead actually members of the Pagan’s Motorcycle Club.

 All budget-squeezing decisions for sure, the kind that were needed when members of the zombie cast would go off drinking in a local bar, causing almost $7,000 in damages after stealing a golf cart and crashing into a marble pillar.
 Those were certainly different times.